-This message is applicable only to KST101, KDC101 and KBD101 units ports (TRIG1 and TRIG2) that can be set to be used as input or output triggers.
-This method sets operating parameters used when the triggering mode is set to a trigger out position steps mode by calling the SetKCubeTrigIOConfig message.
+This message is applicable only to KST101, KDC101 and KBD101 units

+Function:The K-Cube motor controllers have two bidirectional trigger ports (TRIG1 and TRIG2) that can be set to be used as input or output triggers.
+This method sets operating parameters used when the triggering mode is set to a trigger out position steps mode by calling the SetKCubeTriglOConfig message.